-The advanced counseling internship is a field experience supervised by a qualified licensed counseling professional.
-Placement is at a site suitable to the counseling emphasis requirements and interests of the student and provides opportunities for the student to perform, under supervision, with increased independence.
-Students perform a variety of counseling activities, including but not limited to, group facilitation, individual counseling and assessment.
-University group supervision is conducted throughout a student's internship experience.
-Prerequisite: 695.
+The counseling internship is a field counseling experience supervised by a qualified counseling professional.
+Placement is at a site suitable to the counseling emphasis requirements and interests of the student and provides opportunities for the student to perform, under supervision, a variety of counseling activities that a professional counselor is expected to perform.
+University group supervision is conducted throughout a students internship experience.
+Prerequisite: 690.
+May be repeated for credit.
+Permission of instructor required.

 This course focuses on clinical fieldwork and integrates the components of assessment, diagnosis, and counseling issues.
 Students complete clinical work in approved agency.
 This course may be repeated.